tumblewader/express-auto-catch-router/README.md

     signatures.
 -   **Robust Async Detection:** Uses a reliable method to detect async functions ensuring only those functions are wrapped.
+-   **Router Options Support:** Accepts all standard Express router options like caseSensitive, strict, and mergeParams.

 ## Installation